joed7/Python/modules.md

 ```
 We can import this module in the python shell or in another python script using the statement `import fibonacci` and call the fib method `fibonacci.fib(10)`.
 While importing a module, the name of the namespace can be changed, for e.g. the above statements can be changed to `import fibonacci as fb` and `fb.fib(10)`.

 Consider another scenario where we have a bunch of constants we have to use throughout our project.
-Rather than defining them in each file, we can create a module `proj-constants.py` and import the module in the file where we need the constants, via `import proj-constatnts` and `print proj-constatnts.conference`.
+Rather than defining them in each file, we can create a module `proj-constants.py` and import the module in the file where we need the constants, via `import proj-constantts` and `print proj-constants.conference`.

 ```
 '''